maxx1128/Webdev-Study-Notes/accessibility/AccessibiltyForEveryone.md

 **The ability to share the feelings of others.**

 It's easy to solve our own problems, but this is problematic since most people in tech are similar.
-We forget about different people trying to solve the same issues.
+We forget about different people when we're trying to solve the same issues without them.
 Understanding and caring about different needs makes our products better.

 It's also part of why diversity matters in web teams, it increases empathy which makes our products better.
 You can't "other" the user as stupid - another way to avoid this is referring to them as "people" or "humans."
 Don't patronize users.